weaviate/weaviate-io/developers/integrations/llm-frameworks/langchain/langchain.md

 sidebar_position: 4
 ---

-[LangChain](https://python.langchain.com/v0.2/docs/introduction/) is a framework used for building applications around large language models (LLMs).
+[LangChain](https://python.langchain.com/v0.2/docs/introduction/) is a framework for building applications that use large language models (LLMs).

 ## LangChain and Weaviate
 Weaviate is a supported [vector store](https://python.langchain.com/v0.2/docs/integrations/vectorstores/weaviate/#step-1-data-import) in LangChain.
 You will need a running Weaviate cluster (any deployment) to use the integration.

-You can connect to your Weaviate cluster:
+Connect LangChain to your Weaviate cluster:
 ```python
 weaviate_client = weaviate.connect_to_local()
 db = WeaviateVectorStore.from_documents(docs, embeddings, client=weaviate_client)